 Dutch artist Leon Keer is famous for his amazing 3D Street Art.
 Its ability to transform any flat surface into a kind of multilevel masterpiece is unmatched.

 Now, Leon has teamed up with another innovator to take his 3D Street Art masterpieces to the next level.
 As?
 Through the use of augmented reality.

 After being asked to create a mural for the upcoming Street Art festival in Helsingborg, Sweden, Leon began working on a huge white canvas on the facade of a building.
 And yes, that the "street" artist (as a misnomer, in my opinion) of 3d murals is already very familiar.

-He spent hours and hours standing on a platform on top of a crane hand drawing “Shattering” (how do you translate it?
-“Disastrous”?).
+He spent hours and hours standing on a platform on top of a crane drawing "Shattering" by hand (how do you translate that?
+"Disastrous"?).
 They called them graffiti.

 It is a painting that portrays four precariously stacked teacups that symbolize the fragility of life.

 "Life is as fragile as a teacup", said the artist to describe his Street Art work.
 “I want to show that our life can be turned upside down in an instant.
 We could lose a loved one.
 Or our home.
 Or other great world artists, exponents of culture.
 That's why, on the teacups, I painted all kinds of doomsday scenarios. "